 There is usually a central raised area on the pedicle valve called a fold with a corresponding depression on the brachial valve called the sulcus.

 Brachiopods have a long geologic history.
 They have been around since the Cambrian Period.
+Look at the spindle graph on the right.
+The width of the spindle represents the numbers and diversity of species of brachiopods through time.
+The earliest time is at the bottom of the spindle.
+Recent time is at the top.
+It is easy to see that the Paleozoic Era was a time that favored the brachiopods.
 From the Ordovician Period through the Permian Period they were abundant in genera and shear numbers.
 The Permian extinctions reduced their numbers severely.